lookitscook/kiosk/README.md

 	- automatically attempt to reconnect to content if connection broken

 - v5.1.1
-	- fixed 1/5 screen fullscreen bug on Windows 8
+	- Bug fix: 1/5 screen fullscreen on Windows 8

 - v5.1.0
 	- started using proper semver